 We’re at the beginning stage of the Code rewrite, a process that is scheduled to wrap in May of 2017.
 (Click image below for larger view.)

 During this week’s workshop, we began with a Tuesday check-in to confirm support for the foundational documents of Marana’s vision, the General Plan and the Strategic Plan.
-If you want to review their respective goals, you can download each document here.
 That’s an important step because everything we’re doing to update the Land Development Code (LDC) is designed to more efficiently enable the goals in those Plans.

 On Wednesday, in public discussion groups focusing on the environment, farming, business issues, and neighborhood concerns, we drilled down more deeply into those topics.